 Under the applicable Cablevision award agreements, vesting of restricted stock, stock options and stock appreciation rights granted to employees, including to our NEOs, may be affected upon a "change of control" of Cablevision or a going private transaction (as defined in Rule 13e-3 of the Securities Exchange Act of 1934).
-A "change of control" is defined in the Cablevision award agreements as the acquisition by any person or group, other than Charles F. Dolan or members of his immediate family (or trusts for the benefit of Charles F. Dolan or his immediate family) or any employee benefit plan sponsored or maintained by Cablevision, of (1) the power to direct the management of substantially all of the cable television systems then owned by Cablevision in the New York City metropolitan area, or (2) after any fiscal year of Cablevision in which Cablevision's cable television systems in the New York City metropolitan area contributed in the aggregate less than a majority of the net revenues of Cablevision and its consolidated subsidiaries, the power to direct the management of Cablevision or substantially all of its assets.
+A "change of control" is defined in the Cablevision award agreements as the acquisition by any person or group, other than Charles F. Dolan or members of his immediate family) or any employee benefit plan sponsored or maintained by Cablevision, of (1) the power to direct the management of substantially all of the cable television systems then owned by Cablevision in the New York City metropolitan area, or (2) after any fiscal year of Cablevision in which Cablevision's cable television systems in the New York City metropolitan area contributed in the aggregate less than a majority of the net revenues of Cablevision and its consolidated subsidiaries, the power to direct the management of Cablevision or substantially all of its assets.
 Upon a change in control, as defined, the restricted stock, stock options and stock appreciation rights may be converted into either a right to receive an amount of cash based upon the highest price per share of Cablevision NY Group Class A Common Stock paid in the transaction resulting in the change of control, or, as long as the surviving entity is a public company, into a corresponding award with equivalent profit potential in the surviving entity, at the election of the Cablevision compensation committee.
-Upon a going private transaction, the restricted stock, stock options and stock appreciation rights would be converted into a right to receive an amount of cash based upon the highest price per share of Cablevision NY Group Class A Common Stock paid in the transaction.
-Following the change of control or going private transaction, the award of restricted stock, stock options or stock appreciation rights will become payable on the earlier to occur of (1) the date on which the award was originally scheduled to vest or (2) the date on which the recipient's employment with Cablevision or the surviving entity is terminated (A) by Cablevision or the surviving entity other than for cause or (B) by the recipient for good reason, if such termination occurs within three years after the change of control or going private transaction, or by the recipient for any reason if such termination occurs at least six months, but not more than nine months, after completion of the change of control or going private transaction.
-In addition, the amount payable under the award agreement will include interest from the date of the change of control or going private transaction.
+Upon a going private transaction, the restricted stock, stock options and stock appreciation rights will become payable on the earlier to occur of (1) the date on which the award was originally scheduled to vest or (2) the date on which the recipient's employment with Cablevision or the surviving entity is terminated (A) by Cablevision or the surviving entity other than for cause or (B) by the recipient for good reason, if such termination occurs within three